Protein and Summer Adventure Sports

 Breakfast: Three egg omelet with veggies

 Post training snack: Berry smoothie (soy milk, soy yogurt, berries) and a handful of nuts and seeds

 When is the best time to consume protein?

-For optimum recovery, aim to consume a source of high protein soon after you've finished working out.
-Although an extra lean, locally-sourced, and grass-fed sirloin steak or organic chicken breast are an ideal source of protein, it’s not really convenient to throw those in your gear bag.
+For optimum recovery, aim to consume a source of high protein soon after you've finished working out (3).
+Although a nicely prepared organic chicken breast may be an ideal source of protein, it’s not really convenient to throw that in your gear bag.
 That’s why it’s helpful to have a portable source of complete protein on hand, especially if it's combined with great flavors like vanilla, chocolate, and hazelnuts.
-(Hint: check out CLIF Builder’s 20g protein bars!)
+(Hint: check out (Hint: check out CLIF Builder’s 20g protein bars!)